Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager.md

 description: Official Google Tag Manager template for Amplitude Analytics for data collection.
 ---

 Use the official Google Tag Manager templates for Amplitude Analytics for data collection.
+Click on the template name below to access the corresponding tutorial video.

 |Template|Type|Description|
 |---|---|-----------|